umarhassan-mitodl/6.s096-january-iap-2013/content/pages/final-project/starter-kit.md

 ### Game of Life

-Implement the {{% resource_link "0e2a0d2e-a2cf-469f-be70-c8cbb0ebc336" "Game of Life" %}} and render each time step as a separate PNG file.
+Implement the [Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) and render each time step as a separate PNG file.